 Ways to limit water damage

 Removing as much moisture as possible in the first 2 days is critical.
-After 48 hours, it becomes more difficult to remove and the chances of having mildew and mold issues is greater.
-Here a few DIY suggestions for how to eliminate, or greatly reduce, moisture.
+After 48 hours, it becomes more difficult to remove and the chances of having mildew and mold issues are greater.
+Here are a few DIY suggestions for how to eliminate, or greatly reduce moisture.

 - Check the humidity levels outside.
 If they are reasonably low, open up your home as much as possible.
 The more windows and doors you can open, the greater the circulation…and it’s free!